konaraddi/osv-fire/README.md

 * We know how to use the fire & ultrasonic sensors
 * OSV can exit the wall <b>using K-turns</b> sometimes
     * "sometimes" b/c programmatically offsetting for the QR code's position works sometimes
-    * we technically can offset the QR code in real time, but it might be easier to physically put the marker in the center
+    * we technically can offset the QR code in real time (as opposed to having an explicit offset), but it might be easier to physically put the marker in the center

 #### What's next?
 * Offset the coordinates the OSV should go to in real time programmatically
     * or move the marker physically to the center (e.g. using a popsicle stick)